 May Room (University of Rochester)

 The first digital mixer I used in my sound engineering career, the Soundcraft SI Impact is a respectable piece of kit.
+I work with Mixing Station for any remote mixing.

 Technically in this pic, it is the Midas M32...